navaro/nvol/README.md

 # >
 ```

 First, we will run a simple script to populate our registry with values.
-At the prompt type
+At the prompt type:
 ```
 source ./test/reg.sh
 ```